-sheaf was taken from the field and care.
-22 per cent. in weight of straw, compared one grain of No. 2 (raw.) till the 1st of November, when, out of each sheaf, I selected 100 ears, and put each parcel into a separate hag.
+On the 14th of September the third sheaf was taken from the field and care. fully preserved, along with the other two, till the 1st of November, when, out of the disadvantage: thus each sheaf, I selected 100 ears, and put each parcel into a separate hag.
 The straw from each of these parcels of ears was preserved carefully.

-The ears in the hag (No. 1, or that cut very green) were now thrashed, the chaff carefully separated, and the gross weight of the corn yielded ascertained by an extremely accurate balance.
-The weights of a fixed measure of a certain number of grains were next found.
+The ears in the hag (No. 1, or that cut very green) were now thrashed, the chaff 13.91, or better than 13 1.6 per cent. carefully separated, and the gross weight of the corn yielded ascertained by an extremely accurate balance.
+The weights of a fixed measure of a certain number of | that the sample No. 3 (ripe) was very grains were next found.
 To avoid error this was repeated several times.
 No. 2 (cut raw) and No. 3 (ripe) underwent the same process ; for the results of which see the following table.

-different periods.
+Comparative weights of wheat reaped a different periods.